TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab9.md

 ### Interaction with Analysis

+To make code generation easier, we have made some information available during
+analysis:

-The name of the class containing the method is available as a property `cname` on the occurrence of the method declaration.
+- The occurrence of a method declaration has a property `cname` with the name of its surrounding class.
-Variables and parametes have a property `origin` with the value `Local()`, fields have a property `origin` with the value `Field()`.
+- The occurrence of a variable/paramter declaration has a property `origin` with the value `Local()`.
+- The occurrence of a field declaration has a property `origin` with the value `Field()`.
-In addition, methods will have a the type `MethodType(rty, ptys)`.
+- The occurrence of a method declaration has the type `MethodType(rty, ptys)`.

 The following strategies can be used to query the analysis result:

   * `nabl2-mk-occurrence(|Ns)` applied to a name `n` yields an occurrence `Ns{n}`.